orukusaki/Bendr/README.md

 =========

 This is a slack bot used in the office for fairly frivolous purposes.
-Anything merged into the mater branch is deployed automagically via codeship.
+Anything merged into the master branch is deployed automagically via codeship.

 The bot will then listen on two routes: